SharmishthaKola/Smart-Fault-Detection-Glasses/README.md

 To address this problem, we developed a "Smart Fault Detection Glasses" using Raspberry Pi which detects the defects in real time using a camera module which is attached to the frame of the glasses.
 This is implemented using an ML model, designed by the team.

 ## Working:
-- Camera module captures the imaage of the object that is to be tested and sends it to the Raspberry Pi
+- Camera module captures the image of the object that is to be tested and sends it to the Raspberry Pi
 - Raspberry Pi processes the image, runs the ML model and inspects the image (OK/NOK)
 - The processed data is sent to the server using Wi-Fi
 - Server stores the inspection data